tshoham/VI-Live-Workshop-For-BE/src/Lab1/LAB1.md

 1. After that, the pipeline will continue to the converter, osd, and sink as in the previous example.
     Add **f** through **h** elements to the pipeline as well.

-2. Link all the elements taking in to account the linking of streammux and the decoder.
+2. Link all the elements.
+Add the "tracker", "sgie1", "sgie2" after the "Pgie" and before "nvvidconv".
+Take in to account the linking of streammux and the decoder.
 3. Open the folder in dev container and run Lab 1.
 4. Look at the results.
 Notice the tracker and car make + type that were added.